haberdashPI/Weber.jl/docs/src/stimulus.md

 If you wish to turn the entirety of a finite stream into a sound, you can use [`sound`](@ref).
 You can also grab the next section of an infinite stream using [`sound`](@ref) if you provide a second parameter specifying the length of the stream you want to turn into a sound.

 Some manipulations of streams require that the stream be treated as a sound.
-You can have  small segments of the stream be manipulated, just before they play, by calling [`audiofn`](@ref) which will apply the given function to each segment of sound extracted from the stream, just as it is about to be played.
+You can modify individual sound segments as they play from the stream using [`audiofn`](@ref).
 (Calling [`audiofn`](@ref) on a sound, rather than a stream, is the same as applying the given function to the sound directly).

 ## Low-level Sound/Stream Generation